qasar/qasar.github.io/books.md

 <p>Samuel Beckett</p>

 <p>I'm fairly certain when if I had read this play without the accompanying analysis, it wouldn't have the impact that it did.
 However, thankfully, that wasn't the case.
-Although the work is high art, it delivers in force that's usually not commonly associated with the genre.
-The work is an example of stipping ideas down to their bare bones to see their inner machinations.
+Although the work is high art, it delivers in a force that's usually not commonly associated with the genre.
+The work is an example of stripping ideas down to their bare bones to see their inner machinations.
 </p>
 </div>
 <hr>